ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

 Or I can do a half portion of yogurt + Cereal + beef + 1 scoop of protein shake and hit my macros / calories.

-Or I can do a beef + yogurt + 1 scoop protein shake to hit my protein, and eat some snakcs for an extra 150 calories.
+Or I can do a beef + yogurt + 1 scoop protein shake to hit my protein, and eat some snacks for an extra 150 calories.

 Or I can just do a half portion cereal, plus beef, plus 2 protein shakes (4 scoops) and it'll also be kind of perfect.